-When this part was received he simply replaced the broken retainer nut with the new one & I’m back in business.
-Nothing hits the landfill and I’ve saved that $70 it would have cost to buy a new one!
+This simple and inexpensive repair means nothing hits the landfill and I’ve apparently saved the $70 it would have cost to buy a new one!

-I’m trying to live by the Refuse, Reduce, Reuse, Repurpose, Recycle mindset and these quick inexpensive repairs certainly fit into that lifestyle!
+I’m trying to live by the Refuse, Reduce, Reuse, Repurpose, Recycle mindset in my everyday life.
+And these quick inexpensive repairs certainly fit into that lifestyle!

 Other Low-Waste Stories